Andrew White (presenter)

 Andrew White (born 22 February 1974, Doncaster, West Riding of Yorkshire) is a writer, filmmaker and broadcaster.

-He is known for his mellow and distinctive Doncaster-area accent and his friendly, passionate presenting style.
-He is most associated with the multimedia brand Walks Around Britain for which he is the senior editor and the presenter/producer of the associated TV series.
+He is the senior editor of the multimedia brand Walks Around Britain, and the presenter/producer of the associated TV series.

-In February 2022, he released his first novel "A New World"; the first story in The Walker Mysteries, a series he created.

 Early life and education

 White was brought up in the Armthorpe area of Doncaster, South Yorkshire, and attended Shaw Wood Infants and Junior School in the village and then Armthorpe Comprehensive School.
-In the Sixth Form at Armthorpe Comprehensive School, White made television programmes such as game shows in the Common room and then edited them together with graphics from his Commodore Amiga computer.
+In the sixth form at Armthorpe Comprehensive School, White made television programmes such as game shows in the Common room and then edited them together with graphics from his Amiga computer.
 These programmes gained him an unconditional offer to join the Electronic Media Video Production course at Wolverhampton Polytechnic in 1992.
 He graduated in 1994 from the University of Wolverhampton as the polytechnic had since converted to a university.